WhatWR/triangle/README.md

    ```

 7. What lines in the **unit test code** were not executed?
-   Write the Line Numbers: [                  ]
+   Write the Line Numbers: [         4         ]

 8. Normally, **all** the lines of test code should be executed.
 When some part of test code is not executed it may indicate a problem with the tests.
    Explain the problem in the unit test code.

-   Your Answer:
+   Your Answer: We test non-positive argument but It's positive argument so it doesn't test.